Mmodarre/AzureDataFactoryHOL/README.md

 7. Inspect Blob Storage to make sure the file has been created.

+> **Note3:** Another way of achieving the same result was to use 3 copy
+> activities within a single pipeline.
+They are both valid methods.
+The
+> only important thing is consistency.
+You created two separate
+> pipelines for SmartFoods, so it is consistent to create three separate
+> pipelines for WWI.

 #### Setup Initial Load for WWI data

+Now that we have individual pipelines for WWI source systems, we need to setup an Initial Load pipeline similar to we have done for SmartFoods to iterate over an array and automatically load the data.

 ## ELT with Mapping Dataflows, SmartFood’s “Items(foods)” and Customer dimensions